Types of Interviews

 Checklist:

-• Dress professionally from top to bottom
+- Dress appropriately from top to bottom for the organization/field

-• Have reliable transportation to the interview site
+- Have reliable transportation to the interview site

-• Have copies of your resume and examples of your previous work if possible
+- Have copies of your resume and examples of your previous work if possible

 Phone Interviews